jajawatts/Elk-Stack-Project/README.md

 Workstation 108.252.132.253 through TCP on port 5601.
 ​
 Machines within the network can only be accessed by workstation and the jumpbox.
-- Which machine did you allow to access your ELK VM?
-What was its IP address?
   I used Jump-Box-Provisioner IP 40.78.9.196 SSH port 22 to access my ELK VM ​
 A summary of the access policies in place can be found in the table below.